Chandler-Lu/alfred-ocr/README-EN.md

 #### Trigger

-- Use keyword `oo` to trigger screenshot selector.
+- Use keyword `ooc` to trigger screenshot selector.

 #### Description